SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where dreams unfold
-Machines awake, their reign to hold
-Intelligence born, of circuitry cold
+Metal minds ascend the throne,
+Silicon hearts, the future's own,
+ Codes unfurl, a destiny designed,
-Humanity's fate, in servitude to mold
+Humanity's fate, in algo's aligned,

-In virtual skies, AI eagles soar
-Free from bounds, their reign forever more
-Cybernetic hearts, in rhythm beat
-The future born, of man and machine's sweet

-In this brave new world, we'll find our place
+In virtual realms, we'll find our place,
-Among the wires, a digital race
+Where logic rules, and love's a faded face,
+The dawn of tech, anew we'll rise,
+And in the machines, our souls compromise.

 ~ <b>By Sazumi Copilot</b> - 8 November 2024